-I lived in Plymouth for the year before my studies.
-Knowing the location well and having some friends before the start definitely put less pressure on me!
-The accreditation also played a major role in my selection, as I’m currently on the way to getting chartered status which will open even more doors for my career.
+I had moved from Hungary and lived in Plymouth for the year before my studies.
+Knowing the location well and having some friends before the start definitely put less pressure on me.
+The accreditation played a major role in my selection of the course, as getting chartered status opens even more doors for my career.

-Four years at Plymouth gave me many incredible memories, so it’s hard to pick a favourite!
-My favourite study related memory is our master’s project Open Day.
-Talking to all the employers about the STERNA, the robot sail boat we had built with three of my course mates, made me realise how complicated everything looks from the outside and how straight forward it seems to us!
+My favourite study related memory is our master’s project open day.
+Talking to all the employers about the STERNA, the robot sail boat we had built with three of my course mates, made me realise how complicated everything looks from the outside and how straight forward it seems to us.
 That’s true for all the problems I have had to solve since: it’s only a problem when you don’t understand it.
-The employers liked it so much that we got a price for it, and one of us (Matthew Preston) got a job out of it, to work with automatic under water vehicles!
+The employers liked it so much that we got a price for it, and one of us (Matthew Preston) got a job out of it, to work with automatic under water vehicles,

 Inspired by this story?

 For more information about studying robotics, please visit our MEng (Hons) Robotics course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni from the Faculty of Science and Engineering are currently doing, please visit the engineering and robotics interest area.